jompero/grid-editor/README.md

 ### Stretch Goals

-- Create a custom tileset (from an image file) - MET!
+- Create a custom static tilesets (from an image file) - MET!
+- Upload a custom tilesets - BACKLOG

 Social options: